-3. What Are The Qualities That a Special Education Teacher Needs To Be Effective?
+3. What Qualities Does a Special Education Teacher Needs To Be Effective?

 You definitely know some of the required qualities in this job.
 These can either be attributes, skills, and behaviors.
 Make sure that whatever you mention is role-specific.

 A special education teacher should be compassionate and a good listener.
-They should have proper assessment and collaboration skills to work with students and other related professionals.
+They should have a proper assessment and collaboration skills to work with students and other professionals.
 Other qualities include devotion to improvement, extensive knowledge of theory and practice, and understanding.
-Lastly, one requires passion to stay in this role.
+Lastly, one requires a passion for staying in this role.

 4. Mention a Challenge That You Faced During Your Last Role and How You Managed It

 Before I moved to my former job post, I had not dealt with such a great number of students.
-They also had a range of challenges, some of which I had not encountered since my internship days.
+They also had various challenges, some of which I had not encountered since my internship.
 I had to move fast and adjust to my new surroundings.
 I swiftly interacted with the students, got to know them well, and worked closely with the school counselor.
-Within no time, I had adjusted well and was on top of my game.
+Within no time, I adjusted well and was on top of my game.